nixys/nxs-backup/README.md

 # nxs-backup

-nxs-backup is a tool compatible  with the most popular GNU/Linux distributions.
-It's using for creating backups, uploading them to external storages and rotates them according to specified rules.
+nxs-backup is a tool for creating and rotating backups locally and on remote storages, compatible with GNU/Linux distributions.

 ## Introduction